this-is-learning/rxjs-fundamentals-course/part-3/part-3.md

 # **In Conclusion**

-We got to know the most common **RxJS** operators and learned to: change values in a stream, filter values, combine streams and handle errors.
+We got to know the most common **RxJS** operators and learnt to:
+- Change values in a stream
+- Filter values
+- Combine streams
+- Handle errors